LukeGrahamLandry/franca/devlog.md

       and tls_stack_bits couldn't be a normal constant. also need to be careful because sometimes it will be calling something exported from the compiler already has easy_abi

+## (Jan 12)

+- easy_abi_emit_shim now needs to wrap_with_easy_abi since vm can't do real calls.
+- classic blunder i was having the vm's stack_top grow up but my tls relies on it growing down.
+- now im at the point i was at before but it works on the vm. takes 15 seconds instead of 3 seconds.

 ## (Jan 11)

 - emit_intrinsic_new: alignment padding because i declare shifts always with amount: i64.